iterative/dvc.org/content/docs/command-reference/metrics/diff.md

 - `--show-md` - prints the command's output in Markdown table format.

-- `--old` - Show old metric value in addition to the new value.
+- `--old` - show old metric value in addition to the new value.

 - `--no-path` - Don't show metric path in the result table.
-This option is useful when only one metrics file is in use or there is no intersection between the metrics names.
+This option is useful when only one metrics file is in use or there is no intersection between the metric names.

 - `-h`, `--help` - prints the usage/help message, and exit.